aditygrg2/gemini-api-dev-competition/README.md

-# VartaAI - Google API Developer Competition 2024 Submission Project
+# VaartaAI - Google API Developer Competition 2024 Submission Project

 > Note: We are using Amazon Customer Support Service as example in this project